zengm-games/zengm.com/src/posts/2023-06-18-permanent-pulled-goalie.md

 1. A team pulls their goalie (okay, this isn't that rare, but it doesn't happen every game!)
 2. That team actually scores the tying goal
-3. That team has a player in the penalty box, leading to the goalie staying pulled
+3. That team has a player in the penalty box, and the player they leave off the ice due to this happens to be a center, leading to the goalie staying pulled
 4. The other team takes advantage and scores (otherwise you probably wouldn't notice)

 \#4 is actually quite rare because often there is not a lot of time left in the game when the tying goal happens.